We tend to think that dogs can eat everything simply because they do, but sometimes, dogs can get sick from the wrong scrap of food.

 Dogs are also omnivores, which means they can eat plants as well as meat.

 Dogs can eat some of the same vegetables humans do.
 But, to be sure as to which veggies are healthy for your furry friend, talk to your veterinarian.
 They will have a much better idea of which vegetables your dogs can eat according to their specific breed.
-Once you find out, try them out as a snack at first, and then maybe combine with their food (or meat, if you’ve switched already).
+Once you find out, try them out as a snack at first, and then maybe combine them with their food (or meat, if you’ve switched already).

 Should Dogs Drink Milk?